sayanta01/InternetingIsHard-Notes/notes/06-selectors.md

 ![](https://vsdentalcollege.edu.in/static/media/css.1a50a159.pdf)
-- "Pseudo" = false/not real—these selectors act like classes but are not explicitly defined in HTML
-- Instead of being applied manually in the markup (class="example"), they automatically style elements when they meet certain conditions
+- "Pseudo" = false/not real—these selectors act like classes but are not explicitly defined in HTML Instead of being applied manually in the markup (class="example") they automatically style elements when they meet certain conditions

-Pseudo-class :targets elements based on their state (e.g., :hover, :focus) Structural
+Pseudo-class - targets elements based on their state Types of Pseudo-class:
-# - :first-child # targets the first child of a parent
-# - :last-child and :nth-child(n)
-Specific
+- User Interaction / State-Based - :hover, :focus, :active
+- Structural / Position-Based - :first-child, :nth-child()
-# - p:last-of-type { color: white; } # targets the last <p> in its parent
+  p:last-of-type { color: white; } # target the last <p> in it's parent
-Conditional
-# - :not() # excludes elements that match a certain rule
-# - :has()
+- Form-Related - :checked, :disabled, :required, :invalid
+- Logical / Functional - :not(), :is(), :has(), :where()
+- Link State - :link, :visited
+- Target and UI State - :lang(), :dir()

-Pseudo-element :targets a specific part of an element's content (e.g., ::before ::after ::selection ::first-line/letter)
+Pseudo-element - targets a specific part of an element's content (e.g., ::before ::after ::selection ::first-line/letter)
-- don't work on self-closing tags because they have no content for the pseudo-elements to target
+- Don't work on self-closing tags because they have no content for the pseudo-elements to target

 https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors
 Attribute Selector # Targets elements with specific attributes or attribute values